COMMUNITY ENGAGEMENT

 ELEVATE

 Emerging Leaders Ending Violence Against Teens Everywhere (ELEVATE) is KAN-WIN's youth leadership group.
-ELEVATE exists for young Asian American girls, non-binary people, and allies ages 13-19 to provide a space for educational opportunities and dialogue about issues, including gender-based violence and gender justice, that impact us and society at large.
+ELEVATE exists for young Asian American girls, non-binary people, and allies ages 13-19 to provide a space for educational opportunities and dialogue about issues that impact us and society at large.

 By establishing a safe space, ELEVATE allows members to foster meaningful relationships with peers and equips young people with the knowledge and vocabulary to create change in their communities.
 ELEVATE meetings generally revolve around an interactive and educational workshop and are held twice a month on Sundays from 4-6PM.